Ryan-Solomon/Ryan-Solomon/README.md

-Hi, I'm Ryan Solomon.
+Hi, I'm Ryan.
 I'm a UI Engineer at Unite Genomics in the bay area.

 My Timeline {
 <br>